How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

 What causes sensitive skin?

-While multiple factors can trigger sensitivities, a weak epidermal barrier is overall the root cause of sensitive skin.
-When the skin lacks the necessary lipids for protection, it becomes more prone to external damage such as UV, chemicals, bacteria, and pollution.
+A weak epidermal barrier is often the root cause of sensitive skin.
+When the skin lacks the necessary fats for protection, it becomes more prone to external damage such as UV radiation, chemicals, bacteria, and pollution.
 Other underlying conditions, such as dermatitis, rosacea, and acne, can make your skin hypersensitive.
-Some people also have sessional sensitivities in winter due to unfavorable weather conditions, but this again has most to do with the epidermal barrier.
+Some people also have sessional sensitivities in winter due to unfavorable weather conditions.

 The common triggers of sensitive skin include:

-• Environmental factors such as sun exposure, winds, low temperatures, pollution, heat, and bacteria.
+• Sun exposure, winds, cold, pollution, heat, and bacteria.

-• Topical products with compounds like alpha-hydroxy acids, propylene glycol, alcohol, and fragrances.
+• Topical products with ingredients like retinol, alpha-hydroxy acids, propylene glycol, drying alcohol, and synthetic fragrances.

 • Conditions such as dermatitis and acne.